OpenScienceComputing/cloud-school-2025/blog_post.md

 <img width="700" alt="Screenshot 2025-10-06 141233" src="https://github.com/user-attachments/assets/26701908-fcf3-4405-96b6-db2507d566f5" />

-A fundamental challenge in **meteorological and oceanographic forecasting** is the efficient distribution of forecast model results.
-Standard forecast models typically run daily (e.g., a 3-day forecast run every day), creating a collection of files with **overlapping time coordinates**.
-End-users, however, almost always require a **continuous time series** (e.g., a "best time series") to simplify analysis and comparison with observational data.
+A fundamental challenge in **meteorological and oceanographic (met/ocean) forecasting** is the efficient distribution of forecast model results.
+Standard forecast models typically have a forecast duration that is longer than the time between forecasts (e.g., a 3-day forecast run every day), creating a collection of files with **overlapping time coordinates**.
+End-users, however, almost always want a **continuous time series** (e.g., a "best time series") to compare with observational data.

 Historically, data providers addressed this by:

   * Creating new, consolidated "best time series" datasets by cutting and merging segments from the individual forecast runs.
-  * Utilizing data services like **THREDDS** to create virtual Forecast Model Run Collection (FMRC) datasets, offering views like "best time series" or "constant forecast."
+  * Utilizing data services like **[THREDDS](https://www.ncei.noaa.gov/access/thredds-user-guide)** to create virtual Forecast Model Run Collection (FMRC) datasets, offering views like "best time series" or "constant forecast offset."

 -----

 ### The Modern Cloud-Native Approach

 For **cloud-native workflows**, a more scalable, flexible, and robust approach is now available.
-This modern strategy leverages specialized tools to construct virtual data views dynamically, avoiding expensive data copying and reformatting:
+This modern strategy leverages specialized tools to construct virtual data views dynamically:

-1.  **Virtualizarr** is used to create virtual references (metadata) for the model output files.
+1.  **[Virtualizarr](https://virtualizarr.readthedocs.io/)** is used to create virtual references (metadata) for the model output files.
-2. These references are indexed into an **Icechunk repository**.
+2. These references are indexed into an **[Icechunk repository](https://github.com/earth-mover/icechunk)**.
-3.  **Rolodex** then uses **Xarray's advanced indexing capabilities** to construct the required views (like the "best time series") on the fly, providing immediate access to continuous data streams.
+3.  **[Rolodex](https://xarray-indexes.readthedocs.io/earth/forecast.html)** then uses **Xarray's advanced indexing capabilities** to construct the required views (like the "best time series") on the fly, providing immediate access to continuous data streams.

-This exact pipeline has recently been implemented to support the **CoastPredict/GlobalCoast/Protocoast** project.
+This exact pipeline has recently been implemented to support the **[CoastPredict](https://www.coastpredict.org/)/[GlobalCoast](https://www.coastpredict.org/globalcoast-initiative/)/[Protocoast](https://www.coastpredict.org/protocoast-cloud/)** project.

 -----